Pixapay

 1. First, it is necessary to decide who will take responsibility for the investigation.
 The best person would be someone who does not get personal benefit from the investment.

-Builders of biogas plants do also planning, but this may prevent them from participating in the construction procurement itself.
+Builders of biogas plants can also conduct the planning, but this may prevent them from participating in the construction procurement itself.

 1. Biomass is needed for the biogas process.
 At individual sites, such as wastewater treatment plants, it is often known what quantities of biomass are available.
 In all cases, however, the amount of available biomass is not known in advance.
 In Finland, the Biomass Atlas provides municipality-specific information based on statistics about the area’s biomass potential.
 However, this information is only indicative and more detailed studies are needed for an investment decision.

 1. In a thorough and realistic biomass mapping, all possible providers that have biomass available are reviewed.
-In the municipalities of the Tampere region, one person personally called all potential biomass providers.
+In the municipalities of the Tampere region, one person personally conducted phone calls to all potential biomass providers.

-1. Important questions to be asked during the contact are:
+1. Important questions to be asked during the contact are the following:

-– What kind of biomass does the provider have
+– What kind of biomass do you have?

-– Would the provider also like to receive the compost residue produced in the biogas process as fertilizer
+– Would you also like to receive the compost residue produced in the biogas process as a fertilizer?

-– Would the provider be interested in joining the limited company or cooperative building the biogas plant.
+– Would you be interested in joining the limited company or cooperative building the biogas plant?

-1. The location of the biomass is very important information.
+1. Understanding the location of the biomass is very important.
 Profitable transport distances for various biomasses, such as animal manure, are very short.
 The maximum profitable transport distance is even less than 30 kilometers.

 1. Based on the collected information, the optimal location for the biogas plant can be planned.